Lawrence Alma-Tadema: Victorian painter

 Among the most important of his pictures during this period was An Audience at Agrippa's (1876).
-When an admirer of the painting offered to pay a substantial sum for a painting with a similar theme, Alma-Tadema simply turned the emperor around to show him leaving, in After the Audience.

-On 19 June 1879, Alma-Tadema was made a Royal Academician, his most personally important award.
+When an admirer of the painting offered to pay a substantial sum for a painting with a similar subject, Alma-Tadema simply turned the emperor around to show him leaving, in After the Audience.
+On 19 June 1879, Alma-Tadema was made a Royal Academician.
 Three years later, a major retrospective of his entire oeuvre was organised at the Grosvenor Gallery in London, including 185 of his pictures.

-In 1883 he returned to Rome and, most notably, Pompeii, where further excavations had taken place since his last visit.
+In 1883 he returned to Rome and Pompeii, where further excavations had taken place since his last visit.
 He spent a significant amount of time studying the site, going there daily.
 These excursions gave him an ample source of subject matter as he began to further his knowledge of daily Roman life.
 At times, however, he integrated so many objects into his paintings that some said they resembled museum catalogues.

 One of his most famous paintings is The Roses of Heliogabalus (1888) – based on an episode from the life of the debauched Roman emperor Elagabalus (Heliogabalus), the painting depicts the emperor suffocating his guests at an orgy under a cascade of rose petals.
 The blossoms depicted were sent weekly to the artist's London studio from the French Riviera for four months during the winter of 1887–1888.

 Among Alma-Tadema's works of this period are: An Earthly Paradise (1891), Unconscious Rivals (1893) Spring (1894), The Coliseum (1896) and The Baths of Caracalla (1899).
 Although Alma-Tadema's fame rests on his paintings set in antiquity, he also painted portraits, landscapes and watercolours, and made some etchings himself.
 (Many more were made of his paintings by others).

 Personality

 For all the quiet charm and erudition of his paintings, Alma-Tadema himself preserved a youthful sense of mischief.
 He was childlike in his practical jokes and in his sudden bursts of bad temper, which could as suddenly subside into an engaging smile.
+In his personal life, Alma-Tadema was an extrovert and had a warm personality.
+As a man, Lawrence Alma-Tadema was a robust, fun loving and rather portly gentleman.
+There was not a hint of the delicate artist about him; he was a cheerful lover of wine, women, and parties.

-In his personal life, Alma-Tadema was an extrovert and had a remarkably warm personality.
-He had most of the characteristics of a child, coupled with the traits of a consummate professional.
+He has been said to have had most of the characteristics of a child, coupled with the traits of a consummate professional.
 A perfectionist, he remained in all respects a diligent, if somewhat obsessive and pedantic worker.
 He was an excellent businessman, and one of the wealthiest artists of the nineteenth century.
 Alma-Tadema was as firm in money matters as he was with the quality of his work.

-As a man, Lawrence Alma-Tadema was a robust, fun loving and rather portly gentleman.
-There was not a hint of the delicate artist about him; he was a cheerful lover of wine, women, and parties.